level-level/Clarkson-Theme/core/docs/index.md

 4\.
 Now run `composer install` for your project's Composer file.

 > Keep in mind that this example is based on Roots Bedrock.
 You could also point the `mu-plugins` installer-paths to something as `web/wp/wp-content`.

+If you want to learn more about using Composer with WordPress then please check out this website [http://composer.rarst.net](http://composer.rarst.net/){:target="_blank"} or [https://roots.io/bedrock/docs/composer/](https://roots.io/bedrock/docs/composer/){:target="_blank"}

 ## * Loading Clarkson-Core as a Must Use plugin